 ESO works with industry to carry out projects and to build instruments and telescopes, including the ELT, the world’s biggest telescope, which is planned to become a reality in the next few years.

-The collaboration between ESO and industry aims at achieving the best possible results whilst at the same time maintaining the costs affordable.
+The collaboration between ESO and industry aims to achieve the best possible results whilst at the same time maintaining afforadble costs.
 To select the most suitable suppliers to perform ESO’s projects, procurement rules and regulations and relevant policies are established and followed on the principles of public procurement, non-discrimination, transparency, accountability, fairness, economy and efficiency.

 The ESO financial rules are also part of the framework and they establish that the tendering process must be competitive where possible and carried out within the ESO Member States.
 Only in exceptional cases are calls for tender, price inquiries and preliminary inquiries addressed at companies based in non-ESO Member States.

 The potential participants in the competitive process are usually chosen based on ESO’s supplier database, the staff members’ knowledge and information provided by the Industrial Liaison Officers, but are also selected based on the interest expressed by themselves towards ESO.